 If you are looking for a different gift this is your place.

-In addition to the baskets that you can find in the online store, we want to offer you the possibility of configuring your solidarity basket with a range of varied products, books and articles that come from Africa and that all collaborate with projects that we believe really deserve the pain.
+In addition to the baskets that you can find in the online store, we want to offer you the possibility of configuring your solidarity basket with a range of varied products, books and articles that come from Africa and that all collaborate with projects that we believe to be really worth it.

-Below, we break down what options there are, but so that we can make you the most adjusted budget and the most complete pack, we need you to send us an email to firstname.lastname@example.org where you explain to us which products have called your attention.
+Below, we break down what options are available, but in order for us to make you the most adjusted budget and the most complete pack, we need you to send us an email to email@example.com where you explain to us which products have called your attention.

 Configure your solidarity basket with: